AgmoStudioSdnBhd/flutterpack/multimedia_gallery/README.md

 - Play video: Able to play and resume video
 - Pause video: Able to pause the video
 - Duration slider: Able to slide the video to desire timestamp
+- Next and Previous video: Able to press skip next or skip previous button to proceed to next and previous video.
+- Replay video: Able to replay the video after the video is done playing.

   ![Image Viewer Example](multimedia_gallery/assets/images/play_pause_video_example.gif)
   ![Image Viewer Example](multimedia_gallery/assets/images/slider_example.gif)